filipizydorczyk/deck-rest-api/README.md

 To test app run docker compose `docker-compose up -d` in porject root directory to set up test nextcloud instance.
 App should be available under `http://localhost:4325/`, Once u are done with coding u can use Makefile to send changes to this instacne for testing.

 -   clean - will delete previous app build from test instance
--   test - will delete previous build and push new one
+-   build - will delete previous build and push new one
+-   test - will run unit tests

 Watch that you have to have [deck](https://github.com/nextcloud/deck) app installed and enabled in order to get this api working.
 Otherwise any request will return **424 Failed Dependency** error.